jupyterhub/mybinder.org-user-guide/doc/dockerfile.rst

    naming conventions differ between images, so we recommend using the SHA tag of the image.

-   Here's an example of a Dockerfile ``FROM`` statement that would work:
+   Here's an example of a Dockerfile ``FROM`` statement that would work.
-   Do this:

    .. code-block:: Dockerfile